ceos-org/ceos-ard/README.md

 The repository is structured as follows:

-- `assets`: contains all imagery and other assets for the PFSes
+- `assets`: contains all imagery and other assets for the PFSes.
-- `glossary`: contains terms and their definitions
+- `glossary`: contains terms and their definitions.
-- `pfs`: contains the details for each PFS, e.g. document information (id, title, descriptions, authors, etc), document structure, (references to) requirements
+- `pfs`: contains the details for each PFS, e.g. document information (id, title, descriptions, authors, etc), document structure, (references to) requirements.
-- `references`: bibtex files for the citations/references
+- `references`: bibtex files for the citations/references.
-- `requirements`: the individual requirements that PFSes can pick from
+- `requirements`: the individual requirements that PFSes can pick from.
+[Read more...](requirements/README.md)
-- `sections`: the editorial content of the PFSes, e.g. annexes, requirement categories, introductory chapters
+- `sections`: the editorial content of the PFSes, e.g. annexes, requirement categories, introductory chapters.

  Most people won't need to look at the following two folders as they are primarily for technical purposes: